Over 1,000 Activities in English and Spanish

 My First Year in America Memory Book helps your newcomer students celebrate their first year living and learning in a new culture.
 This memory book is designed to address the levels of the early stages of language acquisition.
 It offers opportunities for the child to express themselves trhough drawing and writing with differentiated templates.
 The first year in a new country and learning a new language is a powerful lifetime experience.
 This project will become a cherished keepsake.
 It will also show the child how much they have learned and experienced in their new country.
 I have created this memory book because I could not find one that met the needs of ELL learners.
 This project attends to the WIDA standards for ELLS.
 It includes clip art for the children to decorate their project like a scrapbook.
 A newcomer has a year of first experiences in a new culture.
 Many children from other countries have never experienced seasons or traditional American holidays.
 This memory book allows the child to remember and celebrate their first American Thanksgiving, Halloween, Valentine’s Day and other first cultural events and new relationships.

 This product is the K-1 writing rubric in “kid speak”.
-I post these rubrics in my class with an example for each level.
-The examples used are selected from student’s work in the current class.
+Post these rubrics in your class with an example for each level.
 These rubrics will help your students see what level of writing they are at, where they developed from and where they need to be to attain the next level of writing growth.

 ESL, Dual Language, and General Ed. teachers will love this product!
 Neighborhood places are explored in this thematic unit.
 Your students will become familiar with the concepts and vocabulary of the neighborhood setting.
 Community helpers and the jobs that they do are also taught in this unit.
 The children will develop their skills in writing, phonemic awareness, math, sight words, and story sequencing through the neighborhood theme.
 Neighborhood and community poems, label books, writing templates, scaffolded writing templates, word matches, sight word trace/search activities, five senses writing prompt, addition practice, number recognition, phonemic sound fluency practice, cloze sentences are just some off the skills that are targeted in this beautifully designed unit.
 Here are some of the items found in this thematic unit: